jama1017/MoVer/src/mover/synthesizers/assets/sys_msg_animation_synthesizer.md

 function getProperty(elementID, property)

 /**
+ * This function immediately sets properties on an SVG element without animation.
+Use this function to initialize or instantly update element properties such as position, scale, rotation, opacity, etc. This is useful for setting up initial states before animating.
+ * @param {object} element - The SVG element whose properties should be set.
+ * @param {object} properties - An object containing property-value pairs to set on the element.
+Common properties include x, y, scaleX, scaleY, rotation, opacity, transformOrigin, and svgOrigin.
+ * @returns {void} - This function does not return anything.
+ * @example
+ * // Set the translate transform value of the element to [100, 200].
+ * // Here, x, y values set the translation of the element (displacement from its original position at the start of the animation).
+ * setProperty(circle, { x: 100, y: 200 });
+ */
+function setProperty(element, properties)

+/**
  * This function returns the x and y coordinates of the center of an SVG element in pixels.
  * @param {object} element - The SVG element.
  * @returns {object} - The x and y coordinates of the center of the element in pixels.